rjackowens/Visualize-Azure-DevOps-Projects/readme.md

 3. Pipeline names must begin with the repository it is associated with.

 # Usage
+Run `main.py` to generate models for all projects.

-WBS model header containing theme settings is stored in `.\templates` .
+WBS header containing customizable theme settings is stored in `.\templates` .

-Model files are stored in `.\models`.
+Model files are stored locally in `.\models`.